andrewgcx71/CS61A/README.md

 # CS 61A: Structure and Interpretation of Computer Programs

-Self-taught promgrammer, finished all labs, homeworks and projects except proj 4.
+Self-taught promgrammer, finished all labs, homeworks and projects.

 Course Website: